-Okay, I may have sashayed, nuzzled up and sweet-talked him into making over our laundry room in record time.
+Okay, I may have sashayed, nuzzled up and sweet-talked him into flip our Vintage Inspired Laundry Room Makeover in record time.
 Am I crazy to take on a complete room remodel right before the holidays?
-Yes, but that’s not stopped me before.
+Maybe.
 So what is this One Room Challenge?

 A One Room Challenge is a huge, bi-annual event hosted by Linda from Calling It Home.
 Oodles of bloggers take part in making over an entire room in only FIVE short weeks.
 20 Blogland Rockstars are officially doing the challenge and they share their updates every Wednesday.
-Then, each Thursday, everyone else is invited to share their progress by linking up as guests.
+Then, each Thursday, everyone else shares their progress by linking up as guests.